 6. Basil Remedies for a Migraine Headache

 Basil is yet another good remedy for migraine headaches.
 This herb, basil works as a muscle relaxant to cure headaches induced by tension and tight muscles.
 Basil herb is an excellent antispasmodic, antiviral, antibacterial, anti-inflammatory and a muscle relaxant apart from having many other properties.
 Its muscle relaxing quality is best when blended with lavender.
 While its analgesic property cures a headache, its antiemetic property reduces nausea and vomiting.
 There are many ways you can use basil to get relief from a migraine.

 - When you experience a mild headache indicating a major migraine episode, chew some fresh basil leaves.

 - You may also massage your forehead and temples with 3-4 drops of basil oil.

 - Make basil tea by steeping 5-8 basil leaves in hot water for 5-10 minutes.
-Drink this tea to get relief from migraine nausea as well as headache.
+Drink this tea to get relief from migraine nausea as well as a headache.

 - Make a basil compress by adding witch hazel to basil tea.
 Here’s the recipe.

 How to Make Basil-Witch hazel Compress for Migraine Relief?

 - Water- 2-3 cups